What is Martin Lewis’ Advice on Funeral Plans? (January 2026)

 • Always choose an FCA-regulated provider.

 • Check the instalment terms very carefully so you understand the full costs of the plan you choose.
-A one-off payment is usually cheapest, most plans offer an interest-free option if you pay off the cost of the plan over 12 months.

 • Focus on transparency: know exactly what is and isn’t included.